-This one pot creamy garlic pasta recipe is great with spinach added, or served alongside other veggies and sides of choice, and can easily accommodate the addition of your favorite “cheezy” ingredients too, so make it your own, but know that I also love it in its basic form printed here.
+This one pot creamy garlic pasta recipe is great with spinach or kale added, or served alongside other veggies and sides of choice, and can easily accommodate the addition of your favorite “cheezy” ingredients too, so make it your own, but know that I also love it in its basic form printed here.

 One Pot Creamy Garlic Pasta

 - 1 shallot finely chopped

 - 2 cups low-sodium vegetable broth (see notes)